tbogdala/mindmeld/README.md

   Should confirm the pastes with a bottom sheet so that there's not accidental overrides.
 * Have a help icon for ChatLog Configuration to explain settings verbosely.
 * Confirm that not supplying a ConfigModelSetting context size uses -1 or auto for default.
-* BUG: ConfigModelSettings that are nullable might not be picking good defaults.
-    ThreadCount to -1 causes crash for example so 1 is hardcoded in as a default if not supplied.
 * Show overall T/s or TG & PP T/s?
-* Some 'empty' replies have been traced to a generic system prompt for the prompt formatting rules.
-Should eventually provide a way to supply a custom system message to help users customize things further.
 * BUG: /narrator replies cannot be continued as the narrator, currently.
 * BUG: any file can be added as a model, such as `img.png`. :(
 * Streaming text generation.